temporalio/documentation/docs/server-versions-dependencies.md

 This page details some of the version specific requirements and dependencies needed to build and run an instance of Temporal.

-All versions of Temporal require that [Go v1.15+](https://golang.org/dl/) is installed in the environment.
+If you are just running the Go binary, Go is not required.

+But if you are building Temporal or running it from source, [Go v1.16+ is required](https://github.com/temporalio/temporal/blob/master/CONTRIBUTING.md).

 ## Server versioning and support policy